Reference

 typedef struct roc_receiver roc_receiver

-Receiver node.
+Receiver peer.

 Receiver gets the network packets from multiple senders, decodes audio streams from them, mixes multiple streams into a single stream, and returns it to the user.